milafrerichs/new-mila-frerichs/content/themes/index.md

 ## Work more with nonprofit clients

 Last year I mostly worked with for profit clients.
 Which is totally fine and allowed me to add more to the bottom line.

-## Publish more stuff (Twitter, LinkedIn and blog/newsletter)
+## Publish more (Twitter, LinkedIn and blog/newsletter)

 I want to be more proactive sharing stuff that I did.
 And share insights from my work day.
 I will probably start a work journal that I update weekly or bi-weekly.